jericovalino/Train_Mask_RCNN/README.md

 #### 2. Creating a Python Virtual Environment

--Install virtualenv by issuing `pip install virtualenv` on cmd.
+Install virtualenv by issuing `pip install virtualenv` on cmd.

 Using a CMD line, go to the C:\ root directory by issuing `cd C:\` <br/>
 Create a virtual environment using python by issuing `virtualenv -p python ./Train_Mask_RCNN` <br/>